 The Draft Scoping Report was released for public review and comment from 8 November 2012 to 7 December 2012.
-During the review period a public participation process (PPP) will be undertaken, allowing Interested and Affected Parties (I&APs) to engage with the project proponents and independent environmental consultants.
-The PPP will consist of a public open day and meeting as well as one-on-one interactions where required.
-Issues raised by I&APs during the public participation process will be documented and included in the Final Scoping Report.
+During the review period a public participation process (PPP) was undertaken, allowing Interested and Affected Parties (I&APs) to engage with the project proponents and independent environmental consultants.
+The PPP consisted of a public meeting as well as one-on-one and Focus Group interactions where required.
+Issues raised by I&APs during the public participation process have been documented and included in the Final Scoping Report.

-The relevant authorities required to review the proposed project and provide an Environmental Authorisation were consulted from the outset of this study, and have been engaged throughout the project process.
+The relevant authorities required to review the proposed project and provide a decision were consulted from the outset of this study, and have been engaged throughout the project process.
 The National Department of Environmental Affairs (DEA) is the competent authority for this Project.
 The Department of Water Affairs (DWA), and the Mpumalanga Department of Economic Development, Environment and Tourism (MDEDET) are noted as key commenting authorities.
 For a comprehensive list see Chapter 2 and 3.

 The Scoping Phase of an EIA serves to define the scope of the detailed assessment of the potential impacts of a proposed project.
-The Environmental Scoping Phase has been undertaken in accordance with the requirements of sections 24 and 24D of the National Environmental Management Act (NEMA) (Act 108 of 1998), as read with Government Notices R 543 of the 2010 EIA Regulations.
+The Environmental Scoping Phase has been undertaken in accordance with the requirements of sections 24 and 24D of the National Environmental Management Act (NEMA) (Act 108 of 1998), as read with Government Notice R 543 of the 2010 EIA Regulations.
 The objectives of the Scoping Phase are to: